National Geographic Explorer, biologist and front line conservationist

 Since the age of 18 Niall has undertaken challenging expeditions all over the world, including rowing the Atlantic Ocean, skiing across Greenland, cycling over the Himalayas & canoeing the Yukon River.

 Niall has conducted remote-area biological research all over the world.
-Specialising in endangered species research, he graduated with a PhD in Conservation Biology from Cardiff University in 2015.
+Specialising in endangered species research, he graduated with a PhD in Conservation Biology from Cardiff University.

 Niall's adventures have been covered in the media for many years.
-He presented the award-winning documentary Lost in the Amazon, and two seasons of the multi award-winning Biggest and Baddest.
+He worked alongside Sir David Attenborough on the BBC’s A Perfect Planet, and has presented three seasons of the multi award-winning Biggest and Baddest.

 Niall has worked in protected area law enforcement in Africa, Asia and Latin America.
 Focusing on anti-poaching operations, he is the Director of Conservation at National Park Rescue.

-Niall is a member of the Brecon Mountain Rescue Team, a Fellow of the Royal Geographical Society, Trustee of the Wallacea Trust and Ambassador for Embrace Physical Education.
-He lives in Cardiff with his wife Rachel.
+Niall is a member of the Brecon Mountain Rescue Team, a Fellow of the Royal Geographical Society, Trustee of the Wallacea Trust, and Ambassador for the British Inspiration Trust and Smash Life.
+He lives near Cardiff with his wife and young daughter.